nawazkb/liberty/getting-started.md

   {: pre}

-## 2. Run the app locally using command line
+## Step 2: Run the app locally using command line
 {: #run_locally}

 Use Maven to build your source code and run the resulting app.